James Felder -- Orangeburg

-Friends may call at the residence of his sister, Rose Jacques, 427 Fox Drive, Orangeburg, and at the funeral home.
+Friends may call at the residence of his sister, Rose Jacques, 427 Fox Drive, Orangeburg, and at Glover's Funeral Home.

 The family will be receiving immediate family only due to COVID-19.